Saturday, July 24, 2021

 Screenwriter Curt Siodmak is perhaps best known for inventing much of the werewolf lore for his script of The Wolf Man (1941) that most people think is authentic legend.
 Creature with the Atom Brain seems like a hybrid of his earlier gangster brain transplant and revenge story for BlackFriday (1940) and Frankenstein-style reanimated corpses.
 He also wrote the 1942 disembodied-but-alive brain novel Donovan’s Brain that has been adapted for radio and several films.

 Director Edward L. Cahn milks the opening moments of the film for some atmosphere and horror.
-The debut zombie and his attack on the gangster running a gambling house comprise the best scene in the film, except for Angela Stevens bending over to fetch the daily paper or serving a martini.
+The debut zombie and his attack on the gangster running a gambling house comprise the best scene in the movie, except for Angela Stevens bending over to fetch the daily paper or serving a martini.
 Look, I’ve got priorities!

-The rest of the film is dealt with in a matter-of-fact manner.
+The rest of the story is dealt with in a matter-of-fact manner.
 There is plenty of atomic zombie mayhem, scientific speculation, and police investigation to keep things moving.
 However, we know from the very beginning just who is behind this menace and why.
 I think this film could have been much more intriguing if we did not know who was behind the killer zombies at the outset and made that discovery along with the police.
-A little mystery goes a long way towards making something compelling.
+A little mystery goes a long way toward making something compelling.

-It still must be said that this film is something unique among '50s sci-fi horror films.
+It still must be said that this is something unique among '50s sci-fi horror films.
 A gangster commanding a mob of atomic-powered zombies to kill and sabotage was certainly a change of pace from giant mutant monsters and invasions from outer space.

-While director Cahn never seems to get much respect, he directed this and at least two other '50s flicks that have been quite influential.
+While director Cahn never seems to get much respect, he directed this and at least two other '50s pictures that have been quite influential.
 His Invisible Invaders (1959) also deals with reanimating the dead, and it is a precursor to the under-siege-from-the-living-dead scenario of Night of the Living Dead (1968).
 It is widely acknowledged that his 1958 sci-fi fright flick It!
 The Terror from Beyond Space was a big influence on Alien (1979).

-Creature with the Atom Brain is a mix of police procedure, gangster revenge, atomic zombies, and domestic bliss that sets it apart from any other sci-fi horror flick.
+Creature with the Atom Brain is a mix of police procedure, gangster revenge, atomic zombies, and domestic bliss that sets it apart from any other sci-fi horror movie.
 Whether that makes it any good or not depends upon your appreciation for a martini after a hard day at work being served to you by a beautiful blonde.
-However, if you have a pipe tobacco fetish this film is required viewing.
+However, if you have a pipe tobacco fetish, this film is required viewing.

 No comments: